 When I’d first heard about Ravinder Bhogal’s first foray into the restaurant world I was eager to experience Jikoni.
 A British chef, food writer and TV personality, she rose to fame when Gordon Ramsay famously named her his new Fanny Craddock on the ‘F Word’.

-Hints of her Kenyan heritage can be seen throughout the mismatched yet homely interiors.
+Hints of her Kenyan heritage can be seen throughout the mismatched yet homely interiors within this Marylebone restaurant.
 It reminded me of my grandmas house with scattered cushions, beautiful hand printed tablecloths and a token huge cheese plant (a feature in every British Indian household circa 1980’s).

 The name Jikoni actually means ‘kitchen’ in Swahili which mirrors the cosy and inviting space that greets you on entry.